Allegheny pearl dace: Description

 M. margarita is a bottom-dwelling freshwater fish that can reach 76-102 mm in length.
 The maximum age M. margarita has been recorded to reach is four years.
 Its body is long, with small eyes and a small mouth.
 There are eight rays in each of the dorsal, anal, and pelvic fins.
 The dorsal side is dark green, with silvery flanks and a grey or white ventral side.
 Between late autumn and summer, males may have a brilliant orange-red stripe on the flanks, below the lateral line.
 This species is omnivorous: its diet comprises algae, insect larvae, as well as arthropods, such as chironomids and water fleas.
 M. margarita is often confused with the Northern Pearl Dace (Margariscus nachtriebi).
 Other fish that get confused for M. margarita are the blacknose dace and longnose dace.
 M. margarita has a barbel in front of the end of the maxillary instead of having a maxillary barbel that is terminal, like the blacknose and longnose dace.
 Finescale and redbelly daces do not have a lateral line that goes all the way to the end of the tail.
 These fish also vary in scale sizes.

-Fig. 1 Five watersheds sampled (black polygons) in the Upper Missouri River Basin (gray polygon).

-Figure 1. shows the Frenchman watershed that M. margarita has been found in.